dayna199524/Eternity-Holdings-Ltd./README.md

 ### Acknowledgements

-- My Mentor for continuous helpful feedback.
+- My Mentor for their helpful feedback and information provision.

-- Tutor support at Code Institute for their support.
+- Iris Smok, our Cohort Facilitator for providing such informative stand-ups and helpful resources.